MicrosoftDocs/learn/learn-pr/azure/msgraph-extensions/includes/2-onpremises-extension-attributes.md

 <a name='other-azure-ad-scenarios-for-the-custom-data'></a>

-## Other Microsoft Entra scenarios for the custom data
+## Other Microsoft Entra ID scenarios for the custom data

 Although you'll use the extension attribute properties to store data that's required by the team-bonding app, Microsoft Entra ID also supports the following use cases for the custom data: